WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 ### `Upscale=1`
 0=disabled, 1=enabled;
-Forces image to be upscaled to your current desktop resolution, maintaining the aspect ratio of the in game resolution.
+Enable image upscaling to your current resolution, and allowing for window resizing.

 ### `Fit to Screen=1`
 0=disabled, 1=enabled;
-Fits automatically game resolution to your current desktop screen settings.
+Automatically adjust the game resolution to your current desktop screen aspect ratio and resolution.

 ### `Scaling Quality=2`
-0=nearest neighbor, 1=bicubic, 2=bilinear;
+0=nearest neighbor, 1=bilinear, 2=anisotropic;
 Enables optional filters to the output image when upscaling.

 ### `Integer Scaling=0`